okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/okta-account-management-policy/main/index.md

 Continue to use the same value for `policyId`.

 Set the value of `priority` above the catch-all rule but below the first [phishing-resistant authenticator](#add-a-rule-for-your-first-phishing-resistant-authenticator) (if you added it).
-Be sure that the first phishing-resistant authenticator rule stays at priority 1.
+Make sure that the first phishing-resistant authenticator rule stays at priority 1.

 See [Add a rule for authenticator enrollment](#add-a-rule-for-authenticator-enrollment).